“I’m from a city in the Midwest/Best city in the whole wide wide world” – Lupe Fiasco

 Hey - my blood pressue was a 104/64, so I felt I deserved to knock back an ocean's worth of salt after that fiasco.

+I was reluctant to post a picture of this monster, but finally I was like "Whatever."
+I figured you have all seen some really ugly parts of me over the last two years - what's a little skin?
+Just so you can all see that I am not joking.
+If your not on a diet now, your loss of appitite will jump start it.
 Just to put this in perspective (because the picture doesn't do the best job of it), the first bump is "The Pucker" which, as noted before, is the result of a stitch under the skin.
 The second bump is my little friend.
 So, off to the far left side you can sort of see a scar where my hip bone should be, and usually is.
 The grapefruit doesn't just stick out, but it has swelled the entire lower ab area so that, from hip to hip, it's swelled out like on of those "Save the Babies" kids, with a grapefruit plopped on the end of it.

 Pretty delicious.
 I know.